Skip to main content

 Rent Goes to Income, Deposits Go to Principal

-Rental property is one of the most common assets held in Arizona trusts.
+Rental properties are one of the most common real estate assets held in trusts.
 Families often place rental homes, commercial properties, or vacation rentals into a living trust as part of their estate plan.
 When those properties generate revenue, the trustee needs to classify each receipt correctly.

 To the extent that a trustee accounts for receipts from rental property pursuant to this section, the trustee shall allocate to income an amount received as rent of real or personal property, including an amount received for cancellation or renewal of a lease.